Society of American Magicians: History

 The SAM now embraces over 5,000 members and almost 300 assemblies worldwide.
 In July, 1926, Houdini was elected for the ninth successive time President of the Society of American Magicians.
 Every other president has only served for one year.
 He also was President of the Magicians' Club of London.

 Society of American Magicians Hall of Fame and Magic Museum, Los Angeles closed temporarily due to fire, contamination, and resultant litigation.
 After its disastrous fire, the museum's artifacts went on exhibit at the Whittier Museum for six months beginning in September 2012.
+The Magic Museum re-opened an exhibit at the Whittier Museum beginning January 27, 2024 and is scheduled to remain on display for the remainder of 2024.

 The organization pays tribute to Harry Houdini, with a broken wand ceremony on the anniversary of his death (by the Jewish calendar) at his grave in Machpelah Cemetery in Ridgewood, Queens, New York City.

+In 2023, the S.A.M. published a definitive history of the organization entitled "Magic In America: The Story of the Society of American Magicians," primarily written and researched by David Goodsell, past national president and former longtime editor of M-U-M Magazine.
+Goodsell died shortly after completing the book's manuscript.
+Author David Charvet took over the project, and the book was released during the 2023 S.A.M.
+Annual Conference in New Orleans.

 The Society of Young Magicians

 The Society of Young Magicians (SYM) is an organization devoted to assisting magicians, age seven through seventeen years.
 The Society of Young Magicians has clubs, known as "assemblies" located throughout the world; these assemblies are commonly jointly associated with an adult SAM assembly.
 When a member turns 18, they have the option to graduate to full membership in the Society of American Magicians.

 The purpose of the Society of Young Magicians is to promote interest in magic as a hobby that develops skill and self-confidence, the ability to speak in public, discipline that comes from learning, practicing and performing magic and a sense of service to others through helping others learn magic and by performing magic at charitable events.

 The Society of Young Magicians has nearly 100 local chapters, or assemblies, around the world.
 Adult members of the Society of American Magicians supervise and instruct members of the SYM.

 Arlen Solomon is the SYM National Director.
 SYM's principal means of communication among its members is its e-zine, "The Magic SYMbol."

+In 2023, the S.A.M.
+National Council renamed the youth program SAMY, for Society of American Magicians Youth.

 Conventions

-The S.A.M. national convention is held annually, usually over the Fourth of July weekend.
+The S.A.M. national convention is held annually, often over the Fourth of July weekend.